All Episodes

 I think this is an unguarded moment.

-If asking a billionaire to pay the same tax as a Jew a janitor, who thinks of folks?
+If asking a billionaire to pay the same tax as a Jew, a janitor, who thinks of, folks, whoever is, when you mean to say janitor, who in the world says Jew?

-I don't know how many of them there are, but I mean if there are some Jewish janitors out there, they're not a huge voting block.
+I don't know how many of them there are, but if there are some Jewish janitors out there, they're not a huge voting block.

 Is there some victory all here?

-So if asking a billionaire, hey, the same tax rate as a Jew, Jew what.
+So if asking a billionaire to pay the same tax rate as a Jew, Jew what?

 Remember what the Washington Post is telling us he's doing here.